* **Inspect the oil cooler:** A blocked or damaged cooler won’t dissipate heat effectively.

 - Check for Internal Leaks: Internal leaks within the hydraulic system can cause inefficient operation and increased heat generation.
 This requires specialized tools and expertise.

 - Inspect Clutch Packs: Worn clutch packs slip, generating excessive heat.
 If slippage is suspected, inspect the clutch packs for wear and replace as needed.
-Consider genuine ZF parts from partszf.com.
+Consider ZF parts from partszf.com.

 - Verify External Influences: Ensure no external factors are contributing to overheating, such as prolonged operation in high ambient temperatures or excessive loads.